AustinMichaelColeman/melo-gen-ai/README.md

 ChatGPT is a trademark of OpenAI.
 Use of this trademark is subject to [OpenAI Brand guidelines](https://openai.com/brand).

 This is an independent personal project available for free use.
 Aside from being available as a plugin for ChatGPT, it is not officially supported by nor associated with OpenAI, ChatGPT, Google, nor YouTube Music™.

+## Contact

+Feel free to reach out to me at https://www.austincoleman.dev/